MinchinWeb/seafoam/README.rst

   list of tuples in the form ('social network name', 'full link to profile').
   The theme will display the logo of the network.
 See the ``HIDE_SIDEBAR`` setting.
+TAGS_TEXT = "Tags"
+  Text used as the header to "Tags" (articles can be filed under multiple tags, but assumes to be under a single (or no) category.
+Assumed to be plural.
 TAGS_URL
   Same as the Pelican setting.
 TEMPLATE_PAGES = {"404.html": "404.html",}